Wal-Mart to upgrade China vendor compliance after state TV criticism

-HONG KONG (Reuters) - U.S. retailer Wal-Mart Stores Inc (WMT.N) said on Wednesday it will upgrade its vendor compliance process in China, requiring more documentation and making use of a computer-based system to help suppliers manage associated paperwork.
+HONG KONG, Jan 29 (Reuters) - U.S. retailer Wal-Mart Stores Inc said on Wednesday it will upgrade its vendor compliance process in China, requiring more documentation and making use of a computer-based system to help suppliers manage associated paperwork.

-The announcement came after state-owned China Central Television (CCTV) criticized the world’s No. 1 retailer for circumventing its quality control process and fast-tracking some products with higher profit margins.
+The announcement came after state-owned China Central Television (CCTV) criticised the world’s No. 1 retailer for circumventing its quality control process and fast-tracking some products with higher profit margins.

 Wal-Mart will “ensure the correct documents and other required items are in place before the products are sold in our stores,” the retailer said in a statement.